This Article Seeks to Address the Following Issues:

 - Difficulties with interpersonal relationships

-- Speaking about themselves in a degrading manner
+- Talking about themselves in a negative way

 Diagnosis of Non-Suicidal Self-Injury Disorder

-Self-harm behaviors were introduced in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) in 2013.
-According to DSM-5, your teen needs to meet the following criteria to be diagnosed with NSSID.
-The criteria for diagnosis include the following:
+Self-harm behaviors were added to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in 2013.
+For a teen to be diagnosed with NSSID, the following criteria from the DSM-5 must be met:

-- In the last year, the individual should have engaged in self-inflicted harm on their body tissue on 5 or more occasions.
-The damage should have induced bleeding or general pain without the intent of suicide.
+- In the past year, the individual has intentionally harmed their body on five or more occasions.
+This damage caused bleeding or pain, but was done without the intent of suicide.

-- The self-inflicted injuries should be with an expectation of relieving negative emotions, resolving interpersonal issues, or experiencing a positive emotional state.
+- The self-inflicted injuries are done with the expectation of relieving negative feelings, resolving relationship issues, or experiencing a positive feeling.

-- The self-induced injury should be associated with general distress, depression, anxiety, or other emotional issues.
-It should also be difficult to control, and thoughts of self-harm should occur frequently, even if not accompanied by actual self-injury.
+- Self-injury is associated with distress, depression, anxiety, or other emotional issues.
+The urge is also difficult to control, and thoughts of self-harm occur frequently.

-- The behavior should not be socially sanctioned, such as getting tattoos, piercings, or for cultural and religious rituals.
+- The behavior is not part of a socially accepted practice, such as getting tattoos, piercings, or cultural and religious rituals.

-- The behavior should cause strain on the individual’s day-to-day life.
+- The behavior causes strain on the individual’s day-to-day life.

-- The behavior should not occur only during psychotic episodes or episodes induced by delirium or substance use.
+- The behavior does not happen only during psychotic episodes or periods of delirium or substance use.

-If your teen meets all the criteria, the mental health practitioner or clinician can diagnose them with NSSID.
+If your teen meets all these criteria, a mental health professional or clinician can diagnose them with NSSID.

-Some practitioners have suggested a review of the DSM-5 criteria to increase the frequency from 5 times and to include a scale for the severity of the issue.
-They have proposed the change because the DSM-5 does not show what is considered severe NSSID, which would require a more intense form of treatment.
+Some professionals have suggested a review of the DSM-5 criteria, proposing an increase in frequency from 5 times and the inclusion of a severity scale.
+This change is suggested because the DSM-5 does not define what is considered severe NSSID, which would require more intense treatment.

 Aims of Self-harming

-As indicated, self-harm among teenagers is because they lack healthy coping mechanisms for emotional stress and pain.
-Teenagers may self-harm in an attempt to:
+As mentioned, self-harm among teenagers often happens because they lack healthy ways to cope with emotional stress.
+A teenager may self-harm in an attempt to:

-- Communicate their distress to people close to them
+- Show their distress to people close to them

 - Punish themselves

-- Provide a sense of release from emotional distress
+- Feel a sense of release from emotional distress

 The Impact of Self-harm on Teens and Families

-Self-harm behaviors may negatively impact teens and their families, affecting their quality of life.
-The teens have a risk of both physical and psychological effects, while the families are mainly affected emotionally and psychologically.
+Self-harm behaviors negatively impact teens and their families, affecting their quality of life.
+Teens face both physical and psychological risks, while families are mainly affected emotionally.

 Consequences of Self-harm on The Teen

-- Permanent scars on the body that they may regret or be insecure about in the future
+- Permanent scars on the body that may cause future regret or insecurity

-- Wounds that may be infected and lead to further health complications
+- Wounds that get infected and lead to other health problems

 - Losing friends because of isolation